Juan Ramón Rocha: Managerial career

-After retirement he started coaching, first Paniliakos in where he was coach-player at the Fourth Division, then Iliasiakos, Kalamata FC and Skoda Xanthi.
+After retirement he started coaching, first Paniliakos in where he was coach-player at the Fourth Division, then Iliasiakos, Kalamata and Skoda Xanthi.

 On March 12, 1994, Ivica Osim was removed from the technical leadership of Panathinaikos 6 games before the end of the 1993–94 season and Rocha was asked to replace him.

 After Rocha's arrival, Panathinaikos recorded 8 wins, winning all of their remaining games, including the cup final against AEK, which was marred by riots and conflict between fans, on penalties.
 In the first 3 games with Rocha, Panathinaikos scored wide wins against Iraklis (3–0), Larissa (5–0) and Doxa (8–0) earning the trust of Panathinaikos who decided to keep him in place.
 Rocha made significant changes to Osim's game plan, putting his own stamp on the reform.
 He made Juan José Borrelli, who was under question and possible transfer during Osim's reign, a vital member of the starting lineup as well as G.S.
 Georgiadis, G.H.
 Georgiades, Doni, Kapouranis to whom he gave different roles as was the case with the placement of Apostolakis as a defensive half.

 Before the start of the next season, Panathinaikos won the Super Cup in August 1994 by defeating AEK Athens 3–0.
 At the end of the 1994–95 season they also won a double.
 In the championship they finished first with a 16-point difference from 2nd place Olympiacos, scoring 83 goals while they won 5 games scoring 5 goals and 2 games scoring 6.
 To reach the final of the Greek Cup they had to beat Olympiacos 2–3 at Karaiskaki.
 In the cup final, he won the trophy by defeating AEK Athens 1–0.
 Having won 3-0 during the championship he completed 4 victories against AEK in one year (20/4/1994 - 19/4/1995).

 In 1995–96, he repeated his success as a coach in reaching the Champions League last four by guiding Panathinaikos to the semi-final against Ajax.
 Having overcome the obstacles of Hajduk Split, FC Nantes, FC Porto, Aalborg BK and Legia Warsaw, Panathinaikos on 3 April 1996 won 1–0 in Amsterdam against Ajax, who had not been defeated in a European match since 16 March 1994.
 However, they failed to qualify for the final in the replay.
 They also won the Greek championship.
-By defeating Olympiacos at home and away, he became the third Panathinaikos coach to do so after Kinsler and Gorski, while in the following years only Victor Munoz in 2007 became the winner of both league derbies.
+By defeating Olympiacos at home and away, he became the third Panathinaikos coach to do so after Kinsler and Gorski, while in the following years only Víctor Muñoz in 2007 became the winner of both league derbies.